 \section{Introduction}

 In this paper, we study NIP henselian valued fields.
-More precisely, we consider the question of when NIP transfers from the residue field to the valued fields.
-Our approach generalizes well-known results of Delon and Gurevich-Schmitt for henselian fields of equicharacteristic $0$, and of B\'elair for perfect henselian fields of positive characteristic, in a uniform way.
+More precisely, we consider the question of when NIP transfers from the residue field to the valued field.
+Our approach generalizes well-known results of Delon and Gurevich-Schmitt for henselian fields of equicharacteristic $0$, and of B\'elair for certain perfect henselian fields of positive characteristic, in a uniform way.

-\begin{Fact}[Delon-Gurevich-Schmitt] Let $(K,v)$ be a henselian valued field of residue characteristic $\mathrm{char}(Kv)=0$.
+\begin{fact}[Delon-Gurevich-Schmitt] Let $(K,v)$ be a henselian valued field of residue characteristic $\mathrm{char}(Kv)=0$.
 Then

-\end{Fact} Delon first proved this theorem with the additional condition that the value group $vK$ is also NIP as an ordered abelian group (\cite{Del}).
+\end{fact} Delon first proved this theorem with the additional condition that the value group $vK$ is also NIP as an ordered abelian group (\cite{Del}).
 Gurevich and Schmitt showed that the theory of any ordered abelian group is NIP (\cite[Theorem 3.1]{GS84}).

-B\'elair has provided a positive characteristic analogue of this theorem, namely \begin{Fact}[{\cite[Corollaire 7.5]{Bel}}] Let $(K,v)$ be an algebraically maximal Kaplansky field of characteristic $\mathrm{char}(K)=p$.
+B\'elair has provided a positive characteristic analogue of this theorem, namely \begin{fact}[{\cite[Corollaire 7.5]{Bel}}] Let $(K,v)$ be an algebraically maximal Kaplansky field of characteristic $\mathrm{char}(K)=p$.
 Then

-\end{Fact} See section \ref{trans} for the definition of an algebraically maximal Kaplansky field.
+\end{fact} See section \ref{trans} for the definition of an algebraically maximal Kaplansky field.
 The first result of this paper is a generalization of these two results.
-Our main ingredients are the algebra and model theory of separably tame valued fields, in particular the Ax-Kochen Ersov Theorem for separably tame valued fields of a fixed finite degree of imperfection, as developed by Kuhlmann (\cite{Kuh13}) and by Kuhlmann and Pal (\cite{Kuh14}).
+Our main ingredients are the algebra and model theory of separably tame valued fields, in particular the Ax-Kochen Ershov Theorem for separably tame valued fields of a fixed finite degree of imperfection, as developed by Kuhlmann (\cite{Kuh13}) and by Kuhlmann and Pal (\cite{Kuh14}).
 The definition of separably tame is also given in section \ref{trans}.
-Our first main result is the following Theorem, which we prove as Theorem \ref{amK} in section \ref{trans}: \begin{Thm*} Any theory of separably algebraically maximal Kaplansky fields of a fixed finite degree of imperfection is NIP if the residue field and value groups are. \end{Thm*} In particular, our result allows additional NIP structure on the value group and the residue field (a fact which is not explicit in either Delon's or B\'elair's work).
+Our first main result is the following Theorem, which we prove as Theorem \ref{amK} in section \ref{trans}: \begin{Thm*} Any complete theory of separably algebraically maximal Kaplansky fields of finite degree of imperfection is NIP if the corresponding theories of residue fields and value groups are both NIP. \end{Thm*} In particular, our result allows additional NIP structure on the value group and the residue field (a fact which is not explicit in either Delon's or B\'elair's work).